 Last week, historic rainfall devastated South Carolina, inflicting more than $1 billion in flood damage, breaching nearly 20 dams, and causing the deaths of 17 residents.
 After Hurricane Joaquin looked like it could land a direct hit on the East Coast, the Category 4 storm veered northeastward, leaving many unexpected by the storms that still slammed the Mid-Atlantic in its wake.

-Many chalk it up to the fact that they don’t live on the coast, or in Tornado Alley, or on a fault line.
+Many chalk it up to the fact that they don’t live on the coast, in Tornado Alley, or on a fault line.
 But the NSBA estimates that 65% of US businesses are situated in geographic areas that regularly suffer from natural disasters.
-And the data centers that house the bulk of US business information are primarily located in populous states like California, Texas, New York, Florida, and Washington — coincidentally, the same five states that lead the pack in FEMA disaster declarations.
+And the data centers that house the bulk of US business information are primarily located in populous states like California, Texas, New York, Florida, and Washington—coincidentally, the same five states that lead the pack in FEMA disaster declarations.

 Yet natural disasters fall at the bottom of the pack when it comes to impacts on small business technology.
 Last year’s Quorum Disaster Recovery Report found that only 5% of reported downtime in the first quarter stemmed from natural occurrences; 55% was attributable to hardware failure, 22% to human error, and 18% to software failure.

-In the last few years, we’ve helped hundreds of businesses survive hurricanes, floods, wildfires, icestorms, along with the day-to-day perils of human error and hardware failure.
-We take these threats seriously — and as fellow business owners ourselves, the best feeling we get comes from watching you triumph over obstacles, disaster-related or not.
+In the last few years, we’ve helped hundreds of businesses survive hurricanes, floods, wildfires, and ice storms, along with the day-to-day perils of human error and hardware failure.
+We take these threats seriously—and as fellow business owners ourselves, the best feeling we get comes from watching you triumph over obstacles, disaster-related or not.
 Contact us today so we can put you on the path to well-prepared success.